nikcleju/site_ETTI/content/pages/home.md

 ------

-Here you will find details about my didactic and research activity.
+Here you will find details about my teaching and research activity.

 Dr. Nicolae Cleju<br/>
 Reader<br/>